 Enabling your loved one to stay in their own familiar environment will be much less unsettling for them than having to go into a care home for a week or two, and you will return refreshed and better able to cope again.

-If your loved one’s condition or your own health means that you are no longer able to carry out the caring role, why not consider live-in care for them?
+If your loved one’s condition or your own health means that you are no longer able to carry out the caring role, why not consider private live-in care for them?
 With elderly care at home from a live-in carer, your elderly relative can continue to enjoy all the aspects of their lives that they usually do, and you will be able to concentrate on spending quality time with them, rather than having to continually carry out caring duties at the expense of your relationship.

 Even if you have other family members to discuss problems with and talk about how you are feeling, it can also help to speak to people outside your immediate circle of friends and family.

 There are many local support groups for carers and joining one of these can give you somewhere to chat with others in a similar situation to yourself.
 Sharing tips and experiences of caring and being able to express how you feel can boost your mood and make you feel better about your situation.

 If you are unable to find a local carer’s support group, there is always the option of joining an online group where you will be able to express all your frustrations and worries without upsetting your loved one.

 Ideally, you will be able to share the care of your loved one, either with other family members or with a professional carer who can carry out all the day to day tasks that you are finding difficult, allowing you to have the space to enjoy your life again.

 If you have severe depression, you may benefit from professional help, so see your GP to find out what is available and what treatment would be most appropriate for you.